cobwebch/externalimport_tut/Documentation/RssImport/Setup/Index.rst

 The external import setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The import of a RSS feed into table :code:`tx_news_domain_model_news` poses a particular challenge.
+We want to store the URI of the news item in the related links table, which uses IRRE and a "parent" field to relate links to news items.

+We will see later what the trick is.
+The first important thing to note is the order of import.
+Since it is links that are related to news items, we must import news **before** links.

+A second peculiarity is that both links and news items are in the same source of data.
+Thus we will import the RSS feed twice.

+.. _rss-import-setup-news:

+Importing news items
+""""""""""""""""""""

-First of all, please note that a new column was added to the tx\_news\_domain\_model\_news table.
-It will be used to store the external id found in the RSS feed.
+Thus we start with the news items.
+A new column was added to the :code:`tx_news_domain_model_news` table.
+It is used to store the external id found in the RSS feed.

-Now here's the setup for the "ctrl" section:
+Here is the setup for the "ctrl" section:

 .. code-block:: php